b-berry/rambling-enterprise/bar/README.md

 $ echo $?
 ```
 - What is the difference between a copy, hard link and a soft link?
-> `cp` - Will create a copy of the source file with a new inode
+  - `cp` - Will create a copy of the source file with a new inode
-> `ln` - Will create a hard link, which links to the source file's inode
+  - `ln` - Will create a hard link, which links to the source file's inode
-> `ln -s` - Will create a soft link, which references the source file's filename
+  - `ln -s` - Will create a soft link, which references the source file's filename

 - What is an ‘inode’?
 How do you find the inode for `/etc/passwd`?
-> An inode stores attributes for a file on the filesystem as well the block location.
+  - An inode stores attributes for a file on the filesystem as well the block location.
-> `ls -i /etc/passwd` will show the inode location for this file
+  - `ls -i /etc/passwd` will show the inode location for this file

 - What information can be found within the /proc filesystem.
-> `/proc` contains runtime system information such as system memory, mounted devices, and modules
+  - `/proc` contains runtime system information such as system memory, mounted devices, and modules

 - There is a process running on tcp port 1234.
 How do you identify which process it is?
-> `lsof -i :1234` would show me the process running on port 1234.
+  -  `lsof -i :1234` would show me the process running on port 1234.

 # Jenkins
 - What is the primary use case for using a Jenkins ‘matrix’ job?
+> As discussed in my phone call with Dominic, I am a daily consumer of Jenkins CI.
+That said, I have not been responsible for configuring Jenkins.
+My interaction is as such: When I need to push an update to our Chef configuration, I commit my changes and push to origin master branch.
+Then, I log into our Jenkins interface, find my deployment test job, and confirm that my commit is being tested and passes.
 - Name two to three CI systems and tell us the pros and cons of each, with a bias towards personal experiences.
 - Identify a few key benefits of using Jenkins Job DSL (or similar technology) to define jobs vs using the GUI for configuration
 - Bonus questions: